-Assessment 1 - Portfolio of work relating to practical activities inclusive of log-book/diary.
+Assessment 1 - Portfolio of work relating to practical activities inclusive of logbook/diary.
 An appropriate technical level should be achieved and demonstrated through hardware design of a mechatronics system.
+(Indicative word count: 3,500 words +/- 10%)

-Assessment 2 - Presentation: to use pre-recorded presentation to provide a clear overview of the topic investigated including explanations and summary of results together with an analysis of their relevance, limitations and how the results relate to the objectives of the engineering design.
+Assessment 2 - Presentation: to use pre-recorded or live presentation (10 minutes) to provide a clear overview of the topic investigated including explanations and summary of results together with an analysis of their relevance, limitations and how the results relate to the objectives of the engineering design.